armyids/armyids/README.md

 <hr>

 ### When was Army IDs initiated?

-A look back at our progress: from Genesis to Fortification!
+We're taking you on an adventure through our experience as a validator: a look back at our progress from Genesis to Fortification!

 <figure>
 <a href="https://bit.ly/armyids_fortification_2023"><img src='https://pbs.twimg.com/media/Fm547-3aMAErJsZ?format=jpg&name=large' alt='Chapter IV - The Fortification of Army IDs: Future-Proofing!'></a>